joncox123/GhostBusterPlus/README.md

  - None planned at this time.
 Automatic display detection and theme switching was implemented in v0.3.

 ## System Requirements
-- Lenovo ThinkPad Plus Gen 4
+- Lenovo ThinkBook Plus Gen 4
   - Should work with the Gen 2 with very minimal changes, possibly.
 - Windows 11
   - Tested on update 24H2 with eInkPlus app version 1.0.124.3